embaldridge/grant-proposals/Postdoc-proposal.md

 Explore the relationship between absolute and relative scale across taxa.

 **Objective 2**
-Derive a model for predicting the absolute scale across taxa
+Derive a model for unifying absolute and relative scales across taxa.

 **Objective 3**
 Identify the scales over which space-for-time substitutions can be made.